hanwenzhang123/bu-cs622-programming/week3/README.md

 - sorted

 ## implementation classes comparison in Map
-- `HashMap`: does not maintain insertion order
+- `HashMap`: does not maintain insertion order, O(1)
-- `LinkedHashMap`: maintain insertion order
+- `LinkedHashMap`: maintain insertion order, O(1)
-- `TreeMap`: maintain sorted order of keys but not elements
+- `TreeMap`: sorted ascending order based on keys, not elements, O(log N)

+> Key in all Map is unique. \
+> Add duplicate key, then it will be overwritten.

 ## iterator
 - Iterator iter = listName.iterator()